kupehtci/DOCUMENTATION/MACHINE LEARNING/KR - Knowledge Representation.md

 #ML

-<span style="color:cyan;">Knowledge Representation or reasoning</span> is the field of IA meant to represent information about the world in a <span style="color:orange;">format that a computer system can use</span> to solve complex tasks like for example having a dialog in natural language.
+<span style="color:Indigo;">Knowledge Representation or reasoning</span> is the field of IA meant to represent information about the world in a <span style="color:orange;">format that a computer system can use</span> to solve complex tasks like for example having a dialog in natural language.

 KR with <span style="color:orange;">automated reasoning</span> can reason about knowledge, make inferences and assert new knowledge.